Abstract submission - terms & conditions

 - Includes substantive results

 - Is not a clinical case study

 - Does not promote a commercial product or service.

 On occasion, the Organising Committee may solicit additional information from submitters to ensure that the work reported in an abstract complies with the Research Conduct Policy outlined below.
 Failure to reply satisfactorily to a request for additional information constitutes grounds for abstract rejection.
 While abstracts are evaluated for scientific interest and are citable, the brevity of the presentation precludes rigorous peer review.
-Thus, abstract acceptance should not be taken as endorsement of the validity or safety of research by the ESGCT and SETGYC.
+Thus, abstract acceptance should not be taken as endorsement of the validity or safety of research by the ESGCT and BSGCT.

 1. Research Conduct Policy

 Submission of an abstract constitutes a formal agreement and statement by the authors that they have conducted the reported research in accordance with the relevant institutional and national guidelines and regulations regarding experiments on human subjects, live vertebrates or higher invertebrates.
 Abstracts reporting any experimental work that was not conducted in accordance with these guidelines will be rejected by the Organising Committee.